Easy Cucumber Salad Recipe

 Expert tip

-How to get the best cucumbers
+How to choose the best cucumbers

-When looking for a ripe cucumber, try to find one that is dark green with dull skin.
-You do not want the shiny ones because they are typically only shiny because they have a wax coating to make them last longer.
-Since English cucumbers are often sold wrapped in plastic, you may not get to smell it, but it should definitely not have a strong or strange smell.
-Never buy a soft cucumber either because they are probably overripe.
+I already mentioned that I prefer English or Persian cucumbers because they have thin skin, so you don’t have to peel them, and they have no seeds.
+They also taste sweet without any bitterness.
+When looking for a ripe cucumber, try to find one that is dark green with dull, slightly wrinkled skin.
+You do not want the shiny ones because they are typically only shiny due to a wax coating that helps them last longer.
+Since English cucumbers are often sold wrapped in plastic, you may not get to smell them, but they should not have a strong or strange smell.
+Never buy a soft cucumber, either, because it is probably overripe.

-Recipe Variations:
+Recipe variations:

 • Make Greek Cucumber Salad: Skip the sesame oil, and add some kalamata olives and feta cheese on top.